 In the /r/HPMOR subreddit, there are a good many mini-memes, especially after the excitement of the final story arc being posted.
 A few more notable ones are "still-in-the-mirror" theories, Harry's "pouc", and the Cedrics Diggory.

 The author, like a lot of readers, seems to have missed the point of Ron, and "sees no reason for him to exist".
 Canonically, Ron represents emotion, as Hermione represents reason.
 Largely excising him from the story leaves out some great opportunities for character development for the hyper-rational Harry.
 On the other hand, their friendship was founded largely on Harry not being kind of a jerk.
+As in canon, friendships with Ron and Draco are probably mutually exclusive given how deeply they loathe each other.

 When Harry catches the Remembrall, and it glows like a sun.